vinteumorg/Floresta/readme.md

 ### Building with nix

-If you're using nix, u can add Florestad to your system with its overlay.
+If you're using Nix, you can add Florestad to your system with its overlay.

 ```nix
 {